Cristian92/Joint-Inference-with-INLA/README.md

-# R code for paper "Joint Posterior Inference for Latent Gaussian Models with R-INLA"
+# R codes for paper "Joint Posterior Inference for Latent Gaussian Models with R-INLA"

 Here we provide the R codes for reproducing the Hierarchical Poisson example of the paper with its plots using INLA and JAGS (the Binomial simulation relies on similar assumption but using a logit link function).
 An alternative implementation using STAN is also added on a separate file for MCMC comparison purposes.
 STAN outcomes exactly match with JAGS ones.